 - 2.24 Portfolio Ministers in most cases have responsibility for appropriations in one or more Votes, which are administered on their behalf by their departments.
 Ministers seek authority from Parliament for their appropriations, each of which is limited by type, amount, scope, and period.
-Ministers are responsible for decisions on the spending from within these appropriations on: - (a) outputs provided by their departments, Crown entities, and other bodies; - (b) other operating expenses, such as social welfare benefits or official development assistance; and - (c) capital expenditure. - 2.25 After the end of each financial year, Ministers are required to ensure information is presented to the House on what has been achieved with each appropriation for which they are responsible. - 2.26 Under the Public Finance Act 1989, "responsible Ministers" are responsible to Parliament for the financial performance of the departments in their portfolios and for protecting the Crown's interest in those departments.
-Similarly, under the Crown Entities Act 2004, "responsible Ministers" are responsible for the Crown's interests in, and relationship with, Crown entities in their portfolios (see paragraphs 3.35 3.38). - 2.27 Some departments administer only one Vote and report to only one Minister.
+Ministers are responsible for decisions on the spending from within these appropriations on: - (a) outputs provided by their departments, Crown entities, and other bodies; - (b) other operating expenses, such as social welfare benefits or official development assistance; and - (c) capital expenditure.

+- 2.25 After the end of each financial year, Ministers are required to ensure information is presented to the House on what has been achieved with each appropriation for which they are responsible. - 2.26 Under the Public Finance Act 1989, "responsible Ministers" are responsible to Parliament for the financial performance of the departments within their portfolios and for protecting the Crown's interest in those departments.
+Similarly, under the Crown Entities Act 2004, "responsible Ministers" are responsible for the Crown's interests in, and relationship with, Crown entities within their portfolios (see paragraphs 3.35 3.37). - 2.27 Some departments administer only one Vote and report to only one Minister.
 For these departments, the Minister responsible for the appropriations administered by the department and the responsible Minister for the department are likely to be the same Minister.
-For more information on the public finance system, see A Guide to Appropriations and The Responsibilities of an Appropriation Administrator on the Treasury's website.
+For more information on the public finance system, see A Guide to Appropriations and The Responsibilities of an Appropriation Administrator on the Treasury's website. appropriations and Votes, see A Guide to the Public Finance Act (www.treasury.govt.nz).